Let’s not sugarcoat things: Amid the COVID-19 crisis, anxiety is sky high among folks in treatment for addiction.

 It’s a big bump, to be sure, but there’s no shortage of actions you can take to sustain recovery.

-“What I hope to impart to patients during this crisis is a sense of control,” says Geoff Godfrey, an advanced nurse practitioner at Ideal Option.
+“What I hope to impart to patients during this crisis is a sense of control,” says Geoff Godfrey, addiction medicine specialist.

 Geoff says patients fearful of relapse have told him, “Hey, if I’ve got my head in the sand by using again, I won’t have to think about the disease and see all the crap going down.”